-The muffler is not attached to the engine for shipping/packaging purposes.
+The muffler is not attached to the engine for shipping/ packaging purposes.
+Note SS model shown in photos.

-To install muffler, separate the lower unit from the power head by removing the four mounting screws from the power take off mounting plate.
+To install muffler, separate the lower unit from the power head by removing the water line and four mounting screws from the power take off mounting plate.

 Place the muffler into the cutout on the lower unit and install the engine back onto the lower unit.
 Make certain that the exhaust outlets are pointing the correct direction.
 Be sure to align the square drive on the flex shaft with the output shaft.
 Install the four screws loosely but completely into the lower unit thru the PTO (Power Take Off) plate then tighten them.
 Tighten them in a diagonal fashion.
-Finally install the muffler screws.
+Install the muffler screws and hook up the water pick up line.